The Touch of an Angel: Special screenings

-Critical response
+Critical reception

 Annette Insdorf from The Huffington Post, a film critic and great promoter of Polish cinema, was the first to present the documentary to the American audience.
 She pointed out the legitimacy of the use of the film's artistic, poetic language called by the director the archicollage.

-David Noh from Film Journal International writes that the up-close, personal approach of this Holocaust doc proves to be its very strength, through one man's harrowing yet inspiring reminiscences.
-This film, in the ocean of Holocaust-themed works, does really put the viewer in searing human contact with this greatest of tragedies and horrors.
+David Noh from Film Journal International writes that "the up-close, personal approach of this Holocaust doc proves to be its very strength, through one man's harrowing yet inspiring reminiscences.
+This film, in the ocean of Holocaust-themed works, does really put the viewer in searing human contact with this greatest of tragedies and horrors".

-The movie was also commented in New York Times by Neil Genzlinger.
+The movie was also reviewed in New York Times by Neil Genzlinger.
 He appreciates that the movie stands out from other documentaries about Holocaust survivors, thanks to re-enactments and manipulated still images that seek to make the narrative come alive.
 Genzlinger also praises the main character, Henryk Schoenker, for being an absorbing tour guide to his own life.

-Avi Offer of NYC Movie Guru gave The Touch of an Angel a very positive review.
-According to his critique, the film is emotionally resonating, gripping and vital and Henryk Schoenker is a coherent storyteller.
+Avi Offer of NYC Movie Guru gave The Touch of an Angel a very positive review, calling it emotionally resonating, gripping and vital.